webdataset/webdataset/docs/pydoc.md

     save(fname, *args, infos=None, nocheck=False)
         Save a list of arrays to a file, with magics, length, and padding.

-    sctp_recv(socket, infos=False, maxsize=100000000)
-        Receive arrays as an SCTP datagram.

-        This is just a convenience function and illustration.
-        For more complex networking needs, you may want to call sctp_recv and decode_buffer directly.

-    sctp_send(socket, dest, l, infos=None)
-        Send arrays as an SCTP datagram.

-        This is just a convenience function and illustration.
-        For more complex networking needs, you may want to call encode_buffer and sctp_send directly.

     write(stream, l, infos=None)
         Write a list of arrays to a stream, with magics, length, and padding.

-    zrecv_multipart(socket, infos=False)
-        Receive arrays as a multipart ZMQ message.

-    zrecv_single(socket, infos=False)
-        Receive arrays as a single part ZMQ message.

-    zsend_multipart(socket, l, infos=None)
-        Send arrays as a multipart ZMQ message.

-    zsend_single(socket, l, infos=None)
-        Send arrays as a single part ZMQ message.

 DATA
     __all__ = ['read', 'write', 'save', 'load', 'zsend_single', 'zrecv_sin...